 Although experts don’t have a clear understanding of what causes childhood schizophrenia, research suggests that it develops in a similar way to adult schizophrenia.
 Researchers remain puzzled as to why this devastating brain disorder develops early on in some people, but not in others.

 Imbalances of important brain chemicals, called neurotransmitters, may play a role in the early onset of schizophrenia.
 Experts aren’t sure whether slight brain structure differences seen in imaging studies; conducted on people with the disorder, hold any significance.

 Genetics and environmental factors most likely play a significant role in the early onset of schizophrenia.
-But even without knowing precise causes, researchers believe certain risk factors may increase the risk of childhood onset schizophrenia.
+But even without knowing precise causes, researchers believe certain risk factors for schizophrenia may increase the risk of childhood-onset schizophrenia.

 Possible Early Onset Schizophrenia Risk Factors

 - History of first or second-degree genetic relatives with schizophrenia

 - Mother became pregnant at an older age

 - Stressful living environment (i.e. physical or emotional abuse, a difficult divorce, parental separation, or other extremely stressful situations)